barionleg/cesium.wiki.gs/CZML-Structure.md

 ## Sampled Property Values

 So far, we've discussed how to specify a single value for a property for all time, and how to specify different values for a property over different discrete intervals.
 Some properties (and the [[CZML Content]] page will tell you which) also allow you to specify time-tagged samples which the client will interpolate over to compute the value of the property at any given time.
+Times are specified using [ISO8601](http://en.wikipedia.org/wiki/ISO_8601) strings.

 ```javascript
 {